survivejs/webpack-book/manuscript/developing_with_webpack/enabling_sourcemaps.md

 ## Enabling Sourcemaps during Development

-To enable sourcemaps during development, we can use a decent default known as `eval-source-map` like this:
+To enable sourcemaps during development, we can use a decent default known as `eval-source-map` and for production we can use normal sourcemaps (separate file) like this:

 **webpack.config.js**